uaraven/brkng-change/doc/detections.md

     - [ ] Annotations changed
 - Fields
     - [ ] Annotations changed
-    - [ ] Changing visibility to a more relaxed
+    - ~~Changing visibility to a more relaxed~~
 - Methods
     - [ ] Annotations changed
-    - [ ] Changing visibility to a more relaxed
+    - ~~Changing visibility to a more relaxed~~

+Note: only public fields in the older class are checked, so there is no possibility to detect changes from `private` to `public`, etc.

 ### Safe